 Lake Titicaca

-The Uros are a Peruvian population who built floating islands from totora reeds on the shallow western end of the lake.
-Around 2,000 people live on roughly 70 artificial islands.
-The standard boat tour from Puno (PEN 15-30 for the launch from the port, plus a small island entry fee) takes you to one or more of the larger islands where residents demonstrate how the reed islands are constructed and maintained, and sell handicrafts.
+The Uros built artificial islands from totora reeds on the shallow western end of the lake.
+Around 2,000 people live on roughly 70 islands maintained by continuously adding new layers of cut reed as the lower sections decay.
+The standard boat tour from Puno (PEN 15 to 30 for the launch plus a small island entry fee) visits one or more islands where residents demonstrate construction techniques and sell handicrafts.
+The experience is openly a tourist interaction; the Uros have been running it for decades and are good at it.
+Approach it on those terms and it is interesting.
+The island communities further from the tourist circuit require private boat hire and are less visited.

 Isla Taquile

-The Bolivian town of Copacabana is small and pleasant: whitewashed buildings, fresh trout on every menu, the Basilica of Our Lady of Copacabana rising above the main square.
-The ferry to Isla del Sol takes about 1.5 hours; several operators run daily services for around BOB 40-60 (roughly USD 6-8) each way.
+The Bolivian town of Copacabana is small, pleasant, and full of fresh trout.
+The Basilica of Our Lady of Copacabana dominates the main square.
+The ferry to Isla del Sol takes about 90 minutes; operators run daily services for around BOB 40 to 60 each way.

-Isla del Sol is the largest island on the lake and contains Inca ruins including the Pilko Kaina palace on the southern end and the Sacred Rock on the northern end.
-The classic approach is to take the boat to the north, walk the length of the island in 3-4 hours (downhill most of the way), and return from the south.
-The path is mostly clear; basic guesthouses in both the north and south communities offer overnight stays for around BOB 50-100 per person.
+Isla del Sol contains Inca ruins including the Pilko Kaina palace on the southern end and the Sacred Rock on the northern end.
+The classic approach is to boat to the northern landing, walk the length of the island over 3 to 4 hours (mostly downhill), and return from the south.
+Basic guesthouses in both communities offer overnight stays for around BOB 50 to 100 per person – staying overnight is worthwhile for the evening light on the lake and the morning clarity before day-trippers arrive.

 Eating in Puno and Copacabana